-- A. Foundation Studies (12 credits) - 1.
-College Composition or Applied Communication Credits: 6 - 2.
-Numeracy (Quantitative Literacy) Credits: 3 - 3.
-Critical Thinking Credits: 3 - B. Area Studies (7 credits) - 1.
-Physical and Biological Science Credtis: 4 - Behavioral Science or Social Science Credits: 3 Note: For Behavioral or Social Science choose from the approved lists except ECE 210 or ECE 234, which will be applied to Program Requirements (below).
+- College Composition or Applied Communication Credits: 6 - Mathematics Credits: 3 - Physical and Biological Science Credits: 4 - Arts and Humanities AND/OR Social and Behavioral Science Credits: 61 Note: For Arts & Humanities AND/OR Social & Behavioral Science choose from the approved options except ECE 210 or ECE 234, which will be applied to Program Requirements (below).

-- BSA 102 Career Search and Success: Skills for Entering and Succeeding in the Workplace Credits: 1 - ECE 200 Introduction to Early Childhood Education Credits: 3 - ECE 202 Early Childhood Curriculum Credits: 3 - ECE 210 Infant and Toddler Development Credits: 3 - ECE 216 Playing to Learn Credits: 3 - ECE 222 Introduction to the Exceptional Learner Credits: 3 - ECE 230 Language and Literacy Experiences Credits: 3 - ECE 234 Child Development Credits: 3 - ECE 240 Family and Community Partnerships Credits: 3 - ECE 250 Leadership and Management in Early Childhood Programs Credits: 3 - ECE 260 Guidance of Young Children Credits: 3 - ECE 270 Health, Safety and Nutrition Credits: 3 - ECE 290 Practicum: Directed Field Experience Birth-Preschool Credits: 3 Note: Students must apply for practicum placement during the semester prior to enrolling in ECE 290 and must have completed ECE 200, ECE 202, ECE 222, ECE 230, ECE 234 and ECE 270.
-Evidence of completed application for fingerprint clearance and completed CPR and First Aid training will be required as part of a completed application. - ECE 291 Advanced Practicum: Supervised Field Experience Birth-Preschool Credits: 4
+- BSA 102 Career Search and Success: Skills for Entering and Succeeding in the Workplace Credits: 1 - ECE 200 Introduction to Early Childhood Education Credits: 3 - ECE 202 Early Childhood Curriculum Credits: 3 - ECE 210 Infant and Toddler Development Credits: 3 - ECE 216 Playing to Learn Credits: 3 - ECE 222 Introduction to the Exceptional Learner Credits: 3 - ECE 230 Language and Literacy Experiences Credits: 3 - ECE 234 Child Development Credits: 3 - ECE 240 Family and Community Partnerships Credits: 3 - ECE 250 Leadership and Management in Early Childhood Programs Credits: 3 - ECE 260 Guidance of Young Children Credits: 3 - ECE 270 Health, Safety and Nutrition Credits: 3 - ECE 290 Practicum: Directed Field Experience Birth-Preschool Credits: 3 Note: Students must apply for practicum placement during the semester prior to enrolling in ECE 290 and must have completed ECE 200, ECE 202, ECE 222, ECE 230, ECE 234 and

+ECE 270.
+Evidence of completed application for fingerprint clearance and completed CPR and First Aid training will be required as part of a completed application.

+• ECE 291 - Advanced Practicum: Supervised Field Experience Birth-Preschool Credits: 4